 Who owes the most child support?

-Child support debt in the United States totals over $114 billion.
+It’s debt in the United States totals over $114 billion.
 The vast majority of this debt is owed by fathers, although a small percentage is also owed by mothers.

 How does NJ calculate child support?

-Child support in New Jersey is calculated using a formula that takes into account the income of both parents, the number of children, and the custody arrangement.
+In New Jersey is calculated using a formula that takes into account the income of both parents, the number of children, and the custody arrangement.
 The state also offers a child support calculator that you can use to estimate your payments.

 Can parents agree to no child support NJ?